- About Us

 As a state coalition partner of the National Low Income Housing Coalition, we keep our members informed of key developments in Congress, include the annual budget development process and allocations to critical federal programs that directly impact resources available to the affordable housing industry.
 View a complete list of primary policy issues currently monitored by NLIHC.

 HB17-1309 Documentary Fee to Fund Affordable Housing

-After one of our most successful sessions, HB17-1309 Documentary Fee to Fund Affordable Housing died on a party line vote in the Senate State Affairs committee with Sen. Court and Sen. Fenberg voting in support.
+After a generally successful 2017 session, HB17-1309 Documentary Fee to Fund Affordable Housing died on a party line vote in the Senate State Affairs committee with Sen. Court and Sen. Fenberg voting in support.
 We thank all the legislators who worked tirelessly to move this bill forward, particularly House sponsors, Rep. Jackson and Rep. Winter, for getting the bill of the ground and fine tuning all the details along the way.
 We also thank Sen. Guzman and Sen. Coram for their work rallying bipartisan support around the funding concept.
 And a final thanks to all the community members and housing advocates who followed this issue throughout the session, reaching out to legislators to voice your support and share the positive impacts of these potential funds.
 We encourage everyone to maintain open communications with their legislators throughout the remainder of the year, continuing to share the need for a statewide affordable housing trust fund.

 Construction Defects Legislation

 Housing Colorado supports HB17-1279 Construction Defect Action Notice Vote Approval.
 Find out more about the problems construction defects pose to the affordable housing industry and how this bill mitigates those issues by viewing the Housing Colorado HB17-1279 Fact Sheet.This bipartisan bill passed the House on a vote of 64-0 and the Senate 33-0 and was signed into law by Governor Hickenlooper on May 23rd, 2017.